8 Effective Ways to Discipline Children

 Provide Ultimatums

 Ultimatums are similar to silence.
 The child discipline technique involves not responding to your child’s requests for attention by saying, “If you don’t stop what you’re doing right now, then [consequence].”
-This child discipline method works best when used with other techniques like establishing expectations and boundaries or setting consequences for misbehaving.
+This child discipline method works best with other techniques like establishing expectations and boundaries or setting consequences for misbehaving.

 You can expect your child to stop their bad behaviour when they know there is a definite consequence for continuing it.